-During the 2013 post-construction mortality monitoring at the Conestogo Wind Energy Centre, a total of 37 bird mortalities were found within the search radius of operational turbines.
-Observed bird mortalities consisted entirely of landbird species that are considered common in the province.
-The most abundantly observed bird mortality was of the golden-crowned kinglet (Regulus satrapa), which accounted for approximately half of the bird mortalities.
+During the 2014 post-construction mortality monitoring at the Conestogo Wind Energy Centre, a total of 19 bird mortalities were found within the search radius of operational turbines.
+Observed bird mortalities consisted primarily of small landbird species, as well as one shorebird and one waterbird, all of which are considered common in the province.
+No more than 2 mortalities were observed of any one species.

-Following the MNRF Guidelines, NRSI biologists inputted the searcher efficiency, scavenger removal, and percent area searched variables into the MNRF's estimated mortality equation to determine an estimated rate of bird mortality at the Conestogo Wind Energy Centre of 5.03 birds/turbine/year.
+Following the MNRF Guidelines, NRSI biologists inputted the searcher efficiency, scavenger removal, and percent area searched variables into the MNRF's estimated mortality equation to determine an estimated rate of bird mortality at the Conestogo Wind Energy Centre of 2.83 birds/turbine/year.
 This is below the MNRF threshold of 14 birds/turbine/year.
-By comparison, the average bird mortality rate in Ontario is estimated at 5.45 \pm 0.76 birds/turbine/year (Bird Studies Canada Wind Energy Bird and Bat Monitoring Database, Summary Findings, July 2014).
+By comparison, the average bird mortality rate in Ontario is estimated at 5.45 ± 0.76 birds/turbine/year (Bird Studies Canada Wind Energy Bird and Bat Monitoring Database, Summary Findings, July 2014).